Background information, inconsistencies, producers' gossip, suggestions for interpretation and everything else you have always wanted to know...

 Duncan Channing is the original name for the character who was called Douglas Channing in the series.

-Tony Cumson was in Portugal buying cork on the predecessor.
-According to program practices in the pilot script, he was to be a regular in the following episodes; in contrast to the series, he was to live with Julia and Lance in the Mansion.
+While early script drafts contained Tony Cumson in some scenes, he was in Portugal buying cork in the final version of the predecessor.
+According to program practices in the pilot script, however, he was to be a regular in the following episodes; in contrast to the series, he was to live with Julia and Lance in the Mansion.

 Timothy Channing was to be another son of Angie and Duncan (Douglas).
 Originally intended to be an editor at his father's newspaper, later character outlines meant him to be a San Francisco attorney and be groomed for political office there.
 In the course of the following episodes, he was to marry a San Francisco socialite, Geri Cook.
+Both characters were parts of the early script drafts, in particular for the party scene at Angie's Chateau, but did not make it to the final version of the predecessor.
 Both Timothy and Geri were completely erased from the show's bible when the predecessor was revamped into "Falcon Crest".

 The original CBS promo composite to advertize "The Vintage Years": CLU GULAGER (Chase), JANE WYMAN (Angie) and LORENZO LAMAS (Lance).